 Part 1: Barcodes and Initiating Communication with Alibaba Suppliers

-The conversations at the beginning of merchant-supplier relationships are pretty standard, so I support Kevin's decision to outsource that part of the process.
+The conversations at the beginning of merchant-supplier relationships are pretty standard (exchanging information), so I support Kevin's decision to outsource that part of the process.

 Part 2: Using Alibaba to Find Suppliers, Bargaining MOQs below 500 units, and Establishing Shipping Process from Manufacturer to Amazon's Warehouse